klimov-rv/klimov-rv.github.io/_drafts/2018-03-24-prodoljenie-posta-o-markdown.md

 eat: it was a [hobbit-hole][1], and that means comfort.

 [1]: <https://en.wikipedia.org/wiki/Hobbit#Lifestyle> "Hobbit lifestyles"
-In both instances above, the Результатwould be identical:
+In both instances above, the result would be identical:

 In a hole in the ground there lived a hobbit.
 Not a nasty, dirty, wet hole, filled with the ends of worms and an oozy smell, nor yet a dry, bare, sandy hole with nothing in it to sit down on or to eat: it was a hobbit-hole, and that means comfort.